Master of Business Administration (MBA)

 About the Program

-At Stockton, you will find computer labs, small class sizes, library resources, and career services beneficial to your educational experience.
-The research, teaching, and service of our faculty are additional assets that our Master of Business Administration program offers you.
 Stockton University offers an MBA program that is rigorous, marketable, affordable, and close to home.
-Our small classes (usually no more than 20-25 students) meet once a week in the evening, either on our main campus in Galloway or at any of our Stockton Instructional Sites.
+Our small classes (usually no more than 20-25 students) meet once a week in the evening, at our Atlantic City Campus.

 In our MBA program, you can prepare to progress in your career, enhance your opportunities at work, or maximize your value to an organization.
 The goals of the program are to help students develop critical thinking skills and to provide an expanded awareness of the complex political, social, economic, and global environments in which all organizations and individuals must function.